 The Arbitration and Conciliation Act, 1940 equipped courts with unbridled powers to supervise the arbitration proceedings inviting the ire of litigants who, in the search of an alternative forum, seeking speedy resolution of their disputes, found themselves in the conundrum of endless judicial interference in the realm of arbitration.
 The Arbitration and Conciliation Act, 1996 [“the Act”] was enacted with the primary objective of minimising judicial interference which is enshrined in Section 5 of the Act i.e. no judicial authority shall intervene except where so provided under the Act.
 However, the scope of judicial interference in arbitration proceedings, especially at reference stages of Section 8 and 11 of the Act, still remains a matter of great debate requiring clarification from courts on the subject.
 It is imperative to mention how the law qua the judicial interference has developed over the years before reaching a firm conclusion.

-A Constitution bench of Supreme Court in the matter of SBP & Co vs Patel Engineering Ltd and Anr.1(2005) 8 SCC 618 laid down the supervision that the Chief Justice must exercise when approached in an application under Section 11 of the Act inter alia as follows-
+A Constitution bench of Supreme Court in the matter of SBP & Co vs Patel Engineering Ltd and Anr.1(2005) 8 SCC 618 laid down that the Chief Justice must exercise the following supervision when approached in an application under Section 11 of the Act, as follows-

 - Whether he has the jurisdiction.